-Andrew was part of a truly immense family of more than 100 first cousins.
-On his father's side of the family, he had 51, while on his mother's side he had 52.
-Because his parents were related to each other on the Younkin side, he shared Younkin DNA with every single one of these cousins.
+Andrew was part of a truly immense family.
+On his father's side of the family, he had 51 first cousins, while on his mother's side he had 52.
+Because his parents were related to each other on the Younkin side, he shared strands of Younkin DNA with every single one of these 103 cousins.

 As a boy, Andrew moved with his father and disabled, epileptic mother to near Beeler Station, Marshall County, WV.
 They are shown there in the federal census of 1860.
 Within a few years, they crossed back into Pennsylvania to near West Finley Township, Washington County, PA.
 He never knew his exact birthdate because, it's said, his childhood home burned down and destroyed the family Bible and everything else except the shirts on their backs.

 When Andrew was age 22, he was admitted to membership of the Enon Baptist Church in West Finley.
 This occurred on Jan.
 13, 1868, at a meeting held by "Bro.
 M. Tilton," pastor of the church.
 Andrew's then-unmarried sisters Catherine and Susan likewise had been admitted to membership of this church three years earlier, in 1865.
 These records were published circa 1990 by the church's Historical Committee in the History & Biographical Record of the Enon Baptist Church.